-THE charge which we make against this present system of management in moral matters is, that it results in the most atrocious profligacy.
-If the proof of the pudding is in the eating, then we say that our cooks stand convicted.
+THE charge which we make against this present system of management in moral matters is, that it results in the most atrocious profligacy are stated to the public, --- when we are enabled If the proof of the pudding is in the eating, then we say that our cooks stand convicted.
 Scarcely a fact comes out which does not prove some widely-extended disease.
-When Mrs. WOOLER was poisoned, much indignation was expressed at the suggestion that the poisoning of people was not uncommon in this Was England, cried the champions of our fame, to be confounded with Italy in the middle ages?
-Unquestionably; if frequency of poisoning is enough for the parallel, we do stand convicted of sharing the crime of mediæval Italy-the spread of Christianity, better enforcement of the law, advance of civilisation and progress of the intellect notwithstanding.
-What is more, the persons WOOLER's case the hand that administered the poisoning is a surgeon.
+When Mrs. WOOLER was poisoned, much indignation was expressed at the suggestion that the poisoning of people was not uncommon in this WE have invariably recognised the right of the country.
+Was England, cried the champions King of PRUSSIA to preserve a strictly German of our fame, to be confounded with Italy in the middle ages?
+Unquestionably; if frewere the first to suggest the admission of quency of poisoning is enough for the pa-Prussian representatives to the Paris Confer- rallel, we do stand convicted of sharing the ences.
+And now that Baron MANTEUFFEL and crime of mediæval Italy-the spread of Chrishis colleagues sit at the Council Table of the tianity, better enforcement of the law, advance Plenipotentiaries, it is supposed by liberals of civilisation and progress of the intellect and "patriots" that the scale is turned in notwithstanding.
+What is more, the persons favour of "despotism," and that Russia has who are implicated in these crimes are for gained a vote.
+But there is an obvious reason the most part educated persons.
+In Mrs. why the Prussians at Paris are harmless.
+Wooler's case the hand that administered the Their diplomacy is not more sinister than that poison is unknown, but PALMER had passed of the other powers.
+Prussia is a part-and the College of Surgeons; Dove has had rather not the worst part-of the continental system, an unusual amount of schooling and expewhich, from one limit to another, is dy-rience for a farmer; in MONOGHAN's case the nastic, corrupt, and tyrannical.
+If En- men were principally of a somewhat lower glishmen desire to obtain abroad a real grade-but they were still surgeons and inreputation for political liberality, they must surance officer; moving perhaps among the to show, as we shall be enabled to show, that the whole dispute may be settled in the simplest manner, the public will be indignant indeed if it should still remain unsettled.